Foresight 20/20: Structuring your pipeline for success

 by Mike Anello and Kane Hochster

-Bottom Line: By flipping from a seller driven to a buyer driver sales process, sales leaders can create a cleaner and more efficient pipeline leading to better forecasting.
+Bottom Line: By flipping from a seller-driven to a buyer-driven sales process, sales leaders can create a cleaner and more efficient pipeline leading to better forecasting.

-Results: LogMeIn (NASDAQ:LOGM) has beat the high-end of its revenue guidance in 26 of 28 quarters by leveraging this approach (remaining two quarters fell in line with its forecast).
+Results: LogMeIn (NASDAQ:LOGM) has beat the high-end of its revenue guidance in 26 of 28 quarters by leveraging this approach (the remaining two quarters fell in line with its forecast).

-One of the evolving themes of pipeline management is the migration from seller driven pipeline stages to buyer actions.
-As part of a survey we ran this Spring, we asked sales execs to choose which stages of those listed in the table below most closely resembled stages in their pipeline (there was no limit to how many stages each respondent could choose).
+One of the evolving themes of pipeline management is the migration from seller-driven pipeline stages to buyer actions.
+As part of a survey we ran, we asked sales execs to choose which stages of those listed in the table below most closely resembled stages in their pipeline (there was no limit to how many stages each respondent could choose).
 Take a quick look and decide which of these would be part of your pipeline.